 Mitchem, Kevin: Teen son of James.
 Testified at GJ May, 2008.

 Mordente, Lisa: Kathleen Savio’s former boss at Parkway Imaging in Romeoville, Illinois.
 She testified in a January 2010 hearing that Peterson would park outside the business in his squad car while Kathleen was inside in order to intimidate her.

 Morelli, Fred: Drew Peterson’s first attorney of record.
-He accompanied Peterson to the Grand Jury on November 7th, at which Peterson pleaded the 5th Amendment.
+He accompanied Peterson to the Grand Jury on November 7th.
 After Peterson appeared on national TV on the Today show with Matt Lauer, Morelli withdrew as Peterson’s attorney.